sbirch/TUSK/README.md

 remain strings even if they represent integer values (in some cases a value of "1" is distinct from "01").
 * `document`: which document this variable was originally defined in (if both, the one that the data was derived from: the interview data dictionary takes precedence.)
 * `pages`: a tuple of page numbers where the variable appears.
+* `editedUniverse`: the conditions under which the value of this variable is defined.

 See the [CPS data dictionary 2003-2012](http://www.bls.gov/tus/atuscpscodebk0312.pdf) and [ATUS interview data dictionary 2003-2012](http://www.bls.gov/tus/atusintcodebk0312.pdf)